VaultaFoundation/docs/native/02_core-concepts/20_accounts.md

 ## Permissions system

-EOS offers extra security mechanisms for accounts out of the box, using what we call the *permissions system*.
+Vaulta offers extra security mechanisms for accounts out of the box, using what we call the *permissions system*.

 Each account has a set of hierarchical permissions that control what that account can do, and comes with two base permissions by default.
 These two permissions cannot be removed as they are required for your account to function properly.